 Howard County Library System's Project Literacy, a highly successful adult basic education initiative, is made possible by grant funding from the Maryland State Department of Labor, Licensing and Regulation.
-Library instructors and volunteer tutors have taught 6,500 adults since 1987.
+Library instructors and volunteer tutors have taught 6,800 adults since 1987.
 Representing 33 countries, students learn basic math, reading and writing skills through free, one-on-one tutoring and class sessions.
-One hundred forty-eight students have received their high school diplomas, and 122 have become U.S. citizens.
+One hundred fifty students have received their high school diplomas, and 125 have become U.S. citizens.

 Friends Make It Happen

 GRADUATION AND AWARDS CEREMONY